natsteven/bench-defs/README.md

 # SV-COMP Reproducibility
-This repository describes the configuration of the competition machines (below) and the benchmark definition for each verifier (folder benchmark-defs), in order to make results of the competition more replicable.
+This repository describes the configuration of the competition machines (below) and the benchmark definition for each verifier (folder benchmark-defs), in order to make results of the competition reproducible.

 ## Setup